PeteJames21/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - Assume all arguments can be converted to an integer
 - If no argument is passed, print 0
 - If the number of arguments is 1, print 0

+## 12-object.js
+Modify the attribute of an object.